MarkSherstan/Thesis-UAV_Localization_Control_Payload/README.md

 Use a 16 Gb or larger (reccomended 32 Gb) micro SD card capable of 98Mb/s or greater and flash the OS using [Balena Etcher](https://www.balena.io/etcher/).
 Once complete insert the SD card into the Odroid C2 and apply power.
 Once the Odroid has power and the OS has initialized a blue flashing light will begin.

-Once the system is ready scan for the IP address of the Odroid using [Angry IP Scanner](https://angryip.org).
+Once the system is ready, scan for the IP address of the Odroid using [Angry IP Scanner](https://angryip.org).
 On my MacOS the address is `root@192.168.2.3` and the default password is `odroid`.

 ### Prepare OpenCV Install
-Run the following commands one at a time and read the outputs.
+Run the following commands one at a time and read the outputs and act accordingly.
 ```
 $ sudo apt-get update
 $ sudo apt-get upgrade